gibsn/gojsonlex/README.md

 # Motivation

-gojsonlex can be mainly used to implement your own JSON parser.
 Let's consider a case when you want to parse the output of some tool that encodes binary data to one JSON dict:
 ```
 {
   "bands": [